kmaasrud/vmc-fys4411/doc/src/05_discussion.md

 Increasing the size of the system (higher number of dimensions and particles) the energy approaches a more linear dependency with regards to $\alpha$.
 The importance sampling method approaches linearity faster than the brute force method.
 A possible explanation for this, is that we get decreasing accuracy at increasing $N$, because the shape of the energy as a function of $\alpha$ is expected to be convex.
 However, as can be seen, the two numerical methods are also approaching the analytical values for the energy for an increased size of the system.

 Overall the analytically calulated energy is approximately linear.
 However, the expresson for the local energy {@eq:local-energy-gauss-scaled} is proportional to $\alpha^2$.
 It is expected to be convex with an energy minima at $\alpha = 0.5$.
-Our guess is that there is something wrong with setup of the particle positions, but we have not the time to further investigate that in this report.
+The most probable reason is that there is something wrong with setup of the particle positions, but we have not the time to further investigate that in this report.

 ### Performance {-}